 There are several effective approaches, but it all comes down to personal preference.
 “If you want to give intermittent fasting a try, be prepared to figure out what works best for you,” says Taylor.
 “It might take some trial and error first.”

 Some people find it easy to fast for 16 hours and confine meals to just eight hours of the day, such as 9 a.m. to 5 p.m., while others have a hard time and need to shorten their fasting window, explains Taylor.

+How to intermittent fast is important because you want to maintain proper nutrition in your overall diet and not put yourself at unnecessary risk.
 “Weight loss is never a one-size-fits-all approach,” says Taylor.
-“IF may be sustainable for some people, while others find that this approach just isn’t for them.”
+“Intermittent fasting may be sustainable for some people, while others find that this approach just isn’t for them.”

-If you want to try IF, you’ll first need to figure out how you are going to incorporate this style of eating into your life, especially when it comes to things like social events and staying active, she advises.
+If you want to try intermittent fasting, you’ll first need to figure out how you’re going to incorporate this style of eating into your life, especially when it comes to things like social events and staying active, she advises.

 Ready to explore your options?
-Here Taylor explains some of the most popular IF methods.
+Here, Taylor explains some of the most popular intermittent fasting methods.

-This approach to IF focuses on capping your calories at 500 for two days a week.
+This approach to intermittent fasting focuses on capping your calories at 500 for two days a week.
 During the other five days of the week, you maintain a healthy and normal diet.

 On fasting days, this approach usually includes a 200-calorie meal and a 300-calorie meal.
-It’s important to focus on high-fiber and high-protein foods to help fill you up, but to also keep calories low when fasting.
+It’s important to focus on high-fiber and high-protein foods to help fill you up and keep calories low when fasting.